Remove or flag groups that failed to meet conditions based on dates

 Character, define if the flag should be placed at the start ("left") or end ("right") of a time period that contains n qualified records.
 Defaults to "left".
 Note that this would impact the first and last qualified/diagnosed dates of a client, e.g., using "right" will have the first flag not at the earliest but the date which the client became qualified.
 For example, if the condition was 2 records within a year, for

-Logical for whether multiple records on the same date should be count as one in calculation.
+Logical for whether multiple records on the same date should be counted as one in the calculation.
 Only applicable when

 A logical for whether to explain the query and report how many groups were removed.
 Default is fetching from options.
 Use